craigfrancis/framework/framework/0.1/doc/helpers/nearest.md

 	$nearest = new nearest('users');
 	$nearest->update_init(30);

+Note that this will only update 30 records at a time, as the external API will probably be rate limited.

-This could go in as a temporary [gateway script](../../doc/setup/gateways.md), and will process 30 users at a time.
+This could go in as a temporary [maintenance job](../../doc/setup/jobs.md), to be removed when all records have been updated.